 You can build all the plumbing and artifacts to implement that approach by yourself.
 However, you can also use available libraries like MediatR, which underneath the covers uses your IoT container.
 You can therefore directly use the predefined interfaces and the mediator object's publish/dispatch methods.

-In code, you first need to register the event handler types in your IoC container, as shown in the following example:
+In code, you first need to register the event handler types in your IoC container, as shown in the following example at eShopOnContainers Ordering microservice: